markholloway/markholloway.github.io/_posts/2018-12-14-macos-screencapture-terminal.md

 ## Overide the settings in the script

 View the script and notice `f` and `m` allow for optional arguements using `$OPTARG`.
-Whatever arguements are added to the launch of the script will be passed with the executable and override the pre-configured settings.
+Whatever arguements are passed from the command line they will override the pre-configured settings.

-This will change the frequency from one second to eight seconds
+This will change the frequency from 30 seconds to 8 seconds.
+Everything else remains at their default settings referenced in the script.

 ```bash
 mbp2017:~ mh$ ./screencap.sh -f 8